 The organization and management structure of the facility was documented and defined within the organisational chart.
 Roles and responsibilities were available with the overall reporting structure available with clear delineation for release of product.
-The nonconformities identified were addressed through a CAPA plan.

 4.2 Documentation requirements

 4.2.1 General